 Essentially every large-scale genetic interaction mapping strategy in yeast uses a genetic marker system developed for the SGA technique, which works by mating a single-gene deletion query strain with an array of different single-gene deletion strains from the Yeast Knockout Collection (YKO) (Giaever et al, 2002).
 The SGA system provided genetic markers by which mated diploids can be subjected to a series of selections to ultimately yield haploid double mutants.
 In ‘standard’ SGA mapping, the fitness of the resulting double mutants is determined computationally by imaging each plate to measure cell growth of each separately-arrayed strain(Tong & Boone, 2005).
 SGA has also been used to study genetic interactions in functionally selected gene matrices (Collins et al, 2006) and applied to detect environment-dependent interactions (Bandyopadhyay et al, 2010).
 St Onge et al (St Onge et al, 2007) used the SGA markers to generate all pairwise double mutants between 26 DNA repair genes in yeast.
 In that study, the authors cultured each double mutant individually in microplates and monitored a time course of cell density to infer the fitness of the double mutants and identify genetic interactions in the presence and absence of MMS.

 Others have measured genetic interactions via competition-based fitness measurements in liquid cultures, adding fluorescent markers for tracking cell viability, and using robotic manipulation to inoculate and measure cell growth (DeLuna et al, 2008; Garay et al, 2014).
 A recent technique called iSeq incorporated barcodes into single-mutant strains, such that pairs of barcodes identifying corresponding pairs of deleted genes could be fused by Cre-mediated recombination (Jaffe et al, 2017).
 They demonstrated the method, showing that a pool corresponding to 9 gene pairs could be sequenced to monitor competitive growth of double-mutants en masse in different environments (Jaffe et al, 2017).
+Similarly, our group (Yachie et al, 2016) and others (Hastie and Pruitt, 2007) have used Cre-mediated approaches to map protein-protein interactions.

 For each of the above methods, double mutants were generated by individual mating of two specific yeast strains, requiring at least one distinct location for each double-mutant strain on an agar or microwell plate and necessitating robotic strain manipulation to achieve large scale.
 By contrast, other methods to map genetic interaction generated double mutants in a one-vs-many fashion.
 For example, diploid-based synthetic lethality analysis on microarrays (dSLAM) (Pan et al, 2004) disrupted a single ‘query’ gene by homologous recombination via transformation of a marker into a pool of diploid heterozygous deletion strains bearing the SGA marker.
 After selecting for double-mutant haploids from such a ‘one-by-many’ haploid double-mutant pool, barcodes were PCR amplified from extracted double mutant DNA and hybridized to microarrays to infer the relative abundance and thus fitness of double mutants.
 Another method, Genetic Interaction Mapping (GIM) (Decourty et al, 2008), generated a one-by-many pool of barcoded double mutants by en masse mating a single query strain to a pool of haploid gene deletion strains.
 Like dSLAM, GIM inferred strain abundance and fitness via barcode hybridization to microarrays.
 Despite the efficiency of generating one-by-many double-mutant pools, a matrix involving thousands of query strains would require thousands of such pools to be generated.